Spenkau/Spenkau/README.md

 - 👋 Hi, I’m @Spenkau (Alexander)
-- 👀 I’m interested in web-programming, wanna be fullstack-developer.
+- 👀 I’m interested in web-programming, want to be fullstack-developer.
 - 🌱 I’m currently learning ReactJS, EJS, Sass, MongoDB, express.
 - 💞️ I’m looking to collaborate on IT company
 - 📫 How to reach me: kholyavskij@mail.ru